Living in the Cloud

 Server or Workstation Backups

 Data backups should be local.
 They are much faster, less prone to a data breach, and less costly.
 If you want a cloud solution as a secondary backup, a belt and suspenders approach, that's fine (depending on internet performance and quantity of data).
-But the primary backup system should be local.
+But the primary backup system should always be local.

 QuickBooks